-Modern Slavery Act Statement 2018
+Modern Slavery Act Statement 2020

-This statement is made in accordance with s.54 of the Modern Slavery Act 2015 and sets out the steps that Carpet and Flooring (Trading) Ltd has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within its business or supply chain.
+This statement is made in accordance with s.54 of the Modern Slavery Act 2015 and sets out the steps that Carpet and Flooring (Trading) Ltd (“Carpet & Flooring”) has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within its business or supply chain.

-We currently employ over 350 staff and operate over 11 nationwide branches, plus a National Distribution Centre in the Midlands.
+We currently employ over 350 staff and operate over 10 nationwide branches, plus a National Distribution Centre in the Midlands.
 Our National Distribution Centre has a 100,000-square foot capacity.

-- New build & refurbishment and renovation
+• New build & refurbishment and renovation

 Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships, implementing and enforcing effective systems and controls and acting with due diligence in accordance with the Modern Slavery Act 2015.

-- Recruitment Policy – this ensures that the Company conducts robust checks on any new employee including eligibility to work in the UK to safeguard against human trafficking or individuals being forced to work against their will
+• Recruitment Policy – this ensures that the Company conducts robust checks on any new employee including eligibility to work in the UK to safeguard against human trafficking or individuals being forced to work against their will

-- Whistleblowing Policy – so that all employees can raise any concerns that they might have without fear of reprisals
+• Whistleblowing Policy – so that all employees can raise any concerns that they might have without fear of reprisals

-- Equal Opportunity & Diversity Policy – this includes our supply chain commitment and stakeholder responsibilities
+• Equal Opportunity & Diversity Policy – this includes our supply chain commitment and stakeholder responsibilities

-- Grievance Policy – this enables any member of staff to address a complaint or raise a matter of concern
+• Grievance Policy – this enables any member of staff to address a complaint or raise a matter of concern

 As part of our initiative to identify and mitigate risk, we have in place systems to:

 • Protect whistle blowers

-- Allow staff to raise any matters of concern
+• Allow staff to raise any matters of concern

-- Identify and assess high risk areas of the supply chain
+• Identify and assess high risk areas of the supply chain

-- Recruitment and employment principles
+• Recruitment and employment principles

 To ensure all those in our supply chain and contractors comply with our values, we are committed to improving our practices to combat slavery and human trafficking.
 This will include

-- Mapping our supply chain
+• Mapping our supply chain

-- Mitigate the risk of slavery and human trafficking occurring in our supply chain
+• Mitigate the risk of slavery and human trafficking occurring in our supply chain

-- Monitor potential risk areas in our supply chain
+• Monitor potential risk areas in our supply chain

 • An ongoing review of our supply chain and contractual obligations

 There are several areas of the business that work together in our continuing compliance with the Modern Slavery Act 2015, these include:

-- Human Resources
+• Human Resources

 • Supply Chain

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our business, we will be providing training to our staff.

-Position: Chief Executive Officer
+Name: Lisa Tomlin, Chief Executive Officer